AutoNFS: Automatic Neural Feature Selection: Experiments

 \subsection{Metagenomic Dataset Analysis}

-To evaluate \ours{}'s effectiveness on high-dimensional biological data, we applied it to 24 metagenomic datasets obtained from Curated Metagenomics Data~\cite{curated_metagenomics}.
+\paragraph{Evaluation} To evaluate \ours{}'s effectiveness in real-world high-dimensional biological data, we applied it to 18 metagenomic datasets obtained from Curated Metagenomics Data~\cite{curated_metagenomics}.
 These datasets represent a particularly challenging domain with high feature dimensionality (308-718 features) and complex biological interactions.
-Both versions - before and after feature selection - use downstream Random Forest classifier.
+In this experiment, we additionally verify how the constructed representation is useful for two types of downstream classifiers: MLP and Random Forest (RF).

-The results presented in \Cref{tab:metagenomic} demonstrate that \ours{} consistently achieves performance gains while drastically reducing feature dimensionality.
-On average, \ours{} selected only 5.8\% of the original features while not diminshing the results in a statistically significant way.
-In 17 out of 24 datasets, our method improved or maintained performance compared to using all features. \Cref{fig1} illustrates the process of feature selection.
-Observe that \ours{} deeply explores the space of all features and selects the optimal set of features at the end of the training.
+The results presented in \Cref{tab:metagenomic} demonstrate that, on average, \ours{} improved predictive performance on downstream tasks while drastically reducing feature dimensionality.
+In the case of MLP, \ours{} achieved 1.6 improvements in pp accuracy, while for RF the improvement increased to 2.1 pp, reducing 92\% of the original features.
+This means that the high predictive performance of the representation generated by \ours{} is independent of a downstream classifier.